-The College has developed a Drug and Alcohol Abuse Prevention Program which complies with Section 120(a) through (d) of the HEA.
+The College has developed a Drug and Alcohol Abuse Prevention Program (DAAPP) that complies with section 120(a) through (d) of the HEA.
 The program provides services related to drug use and abuse, including dissemination of informational materials, educational programs, counseling services, referrals, and College disciplinary actions.

-The College recognizes alcohol and drug abuse are diseases requiring treatment and assistance to combat.
+The College recognizes that alcohol and drug abuse is a disease that requires treatment and assistance to combat.
 Insurance benefits available to employees may cover the cost of treatment programs.
 Students with abuse problems are encouraged to visit with Residence Life Staff for Resources.
 Information about these agencies is available by request in the Human Resources office, Residence Life office, Office of Student Conduct and Disability Services.